Tribal In-House Counsel Association |

 TICA is a non-profit 501(c)(6) organization.
 TICA was created for purposes of providing resources and networking opportunities to tribal in-house practitioners.

-2023-2025 TICA Board Top Row (from left): Tim Evans, Doreen McPaul, Louis Mallette, Peter Ortego, Secretary Harrison Rice
+2025-2026 TICA Board Top Row (from left): President James Washinawatok, Vice-President Louis Mallette, Harrison Rice

-Doreen N. McPaul (Navajo), TICA President & Founding Board Member
+Doreen N. McPaul (Navajo), Executive Director & Founding Board Member

 Ms. McPaul is a 2013 graduate of the State Bar of Arizona’s Bar Leadership Institute and remains active in the State Bar and Indian legal community.
-In 2018, Ms. McPaul became one of the first American Indians appointed to serve on the State Bar of Arizona Board of Governors and she currently serves as the Vice President of the State Bar.
-Ms. McPaul is a founding board member of the Tribal In-House Counsel Association and served 10 years as TICA’s President.
+In 2018, Ms. McPaul became one of the first American Indians appointed to serve on the State Bar of Arizona Board of Governors and she currently serves as President-Elect of the State Bar.
+Ms. McPaul is a founding board member of the Tribal In-House Counsel Association and served 11 years as Board President before becoming TICA's inaugural Executive Director.
 She also currently serves on the Board of the American Indian Law Center and was elected to membership in The American Law Institute in 2021.
-Most recently, Ms. McPaul was selected to serve as a Trustee for the Irish Cultural Center in Arizona.
+Finally, Ms. McPaul serves as a Trustee for the Irish Cultural and Learning Foundation in Arizona.

 Ms. McPaul has received several honors for her work.
 In 2021, she received the Presidential Distinguished Service Award for Irish Abroad from Ireland’s President Michael D. Higgins at a ceremony at the Áras an Uachtaráin in Dublin.
 She also received the 2020 Alumnus of the Year Award from the National Native American Law Student Association in recognition of her work, passion, and dedication to serving Indian Country, and empowering native law students to dedicate their careers to serving their tribal communities.
 She is also the recipient of the State Bar of Arizona Indian Law Section’s 2020 Rodney B. Lewis Award of Excellence for exemplifying the honesty, integrity, courage, grace, dignity, and respect of the award’s namesake.
 Finally, Ms. McPaul received the 2020 Cushing Academy Leadership Award for outstanding leadership, commitment to public service, and invaluable contributions to the Navajo Nation and the legal profession.

 Most importantly, Ms. McPaul is a proud military spouse and mom.
-She is married to SFC Mark McPaul (retired), and they have three sons.
+She is married to SFC Mark McPaul (retired), and they have 3 sons, 2 rez dogs, and a cat.

 James is In-House Counsel for the Southern Ute Indian Tribe in Colorado.